Get Started For Free

 It’s important that victims seek legal representation to receive the most up-to-date information about seeking justice.

 For more than 25 years, Ostroff Law has been successfully representing Pennsylvanians who were abused or harmed.
-We have handled more than 25,000 personal injury claims across Pennsylvania.
+We have handled more than 25,000 personal injury claims across Pennsylvania, including child and elder abuse cases.
 We have successfully held institutions of all sizes accountable for wrong doing and in some cases, obtained millions of dollars in additional punitive damages intended to punish wrongdoers or those acting criminally.

 We welcome you to call our hotline at 484-539-9064 to discuss your legal rights.
 A compassionate, experienced member of our legal team will listen to your story and explain whether you are eligible to seek justice for the abuse you suffered.